Passenger dead, drivers hospitalized after wrong-way collision in Davis County | Gephardt Daily

 Silva said he did not know if the person who died was a male or female.
 The drivers remained at the hospital as of 10 a.m., he said.

-Northbound Legacy Highway was closed for the investigation.
+Northbound Legacy Parkway was closed for the investigation.